How long are Summer Sessions?

 You may drop summer courses through MyUCLA and receive a refund of course fees if the course(s) is dropped BEFORE the refund deadline.

-Impacted Courses: Friday, Week 1 of the course
+Impacted Courses or Summer Intensive Studies (SIS): Friday, Week 1 of the course (by 5PM)

-Non-Impacted Courses: Friday, Week 2 of the course
+Non-Impacted 6+ Week Courses: Friday, Week 2 of the course (by 5PM)

 What if I'm not doing well in my course?